folio-org/folio-analytics/CONTRIBUTING.md

 9\.
 Checklist
 -------------

-The checklist below can be used to guide your review of a pull request.
+The checklist below can be used to guide your review of a pull request (PR).
 A copy of the checklist may be added to a comment attached to a review.
 Check off the items that have been confirmed in your review by adding an `x` between the square brackets `[]` on each line.

 If any items remain unchecked or you have further questions, you can indicate that in the comment as well and select "Request changes" as